nrfconnect/sdk-nrf/samples/bluetooth/subrating/README.rst

 After programming the sample to both development kits, test it by performing the following steps:

-1. Connect to both kits with a terminal emulator (for example, `nRF Connect Serial Terminal`_).
+1. Connect to both kits with a terminal emulator (for example, the `Serial Terminal app`_).
    See :ref:`test_and_optimize` for the required settings and steps.
 #.
 Reset both kits.
 #.
 In one of the terminal emulators, type ``c`` to start the application on the connected board in the central role.